 Large online poker brands will be able to attract lots of players with good software and large guarantees.
 In time, Michigan poker sites may be able to share player pools with other legalized states in the US.

 Not initially.
-When online poker launches in Michigan, players will only be able to compete against others based in the state.
+Upon the online poker launch in Michigan in January 2021, players could only compete against others based in the state.
 In time, Michigan may share player pools with other regulated states.

 To create a poker account, you will need to create a username and password.
 You will also need to provide a home address, cell number and Social Security number.
 To verify your ID, you may have to upload a form of photo ID too.

-You will be able to play Texas Hold’em, Omaha and less popular variants like Stud and Razz.
+You can play Texas Hold’em, Omaha and less popular variants like Stud and Razz.
 You will be able to try cash games, tournaments, satellites, and Sit ‘n Gos.

 Yes.
 Licensed poker sites in MI will have audited random number generators to guarantee the card distribution is fair.
 Anti-fraud teams will also weed out cheating and the use of bots.